-The objective of this Request for Proposal (RFP) is to contract with a qualified proposer that will provide new 6-12 core instructional materials in ELA that will support the district's academic goals, align with state standards, and engage students in rigorous, meaningful language and literacy learning.
+The objective of this Request for Proposal (RFP) is to contract with a qualified proposer that will provide new K-12 core instructional materials in mathematics that will support the district's academic goals, align with state standards, and engage students in rigorous, meaningful mathematical learning.
 The instructional materials should meet the needs of all learners, including those with special needs, English language learners, and those who require enrichment opportunities.
 The selected materials must be comprehensive, research-based, and user-friendly for teachers and students alike.
+CCS will consider multiple curriculum material products for different grade spans (K-5, 6-8, HS) and courses for standard alignment and to best meet the needs of students.